Cloyne House Policies

 - You will be fined 6 HI hours at double the workshift rate for not doing any HI.

-- The Maintenance manager(s) hold(s) the right to waive any HI hours owed above 4 due to special circumstances.
+- The Maintenance Coordinator(s) hold(s) the right to waive any HI hours owed above 4 due to special circumstances.

-- The House President(s) and Maintenance manager(s) hold the right to update the link to Central level HI policy without council approval.
+- The House President(s) and Maintenance Coordinator(s) hold the right to update the link to Central level HI policy without council approval.